Three-Bedroom ApartmentsPelham Bay, Bronx

 Frequently Asked Questions

-How much do three-bedroom apartments cost in Pelham Bay?
+How much should I expect to pay in Pelham Bay?

-Is Pelham Bay a good neighborhood for three-bedroom apartment hunters?
+Is Pelham Bay actually a good fit for someone looking for a three-bedroom apartment?

 Check a specific Pelham Bay address